-- Mandatory reporters, that is, approved teachers, doctors, nurses, police officers with child protection responsibilities, officers of the new Public Guardian, Child Safety employees and employees of licensed out of home services, may refer a child or a family directly to a service provider, including an IFS service. - From 19 January 2015, legislation allows for these referrals to be made without the consent of the family, however best practice is for information about the family to be passed on with their consent. - Particular prescribed entities under section 159M of the Child Protection Act 1999, which include the department, employees of licensed out of home care services, corrective services, education, housing, health (including the Mater Misercordiae Health Service Brisbane) and police may also refer a child or family to a service provider, including an IFS service with or without the family's consent.
-Again, it is recognised that families are more likely to engage with the service and receive the support they need if their consent is gained before making the referral.
+- Mandatory reporters, that is, approved teachers, early childhood education and care workers, doctors, nurses, police officers with child protection responsibilities, officers of the new Public Guardian, Child Safety employees and employees of licensed out of home services, may refer a child or a family directly to a service provider, including an IFS service. - From 19 January 2015, legislation allows for these referrals to be made without the consent of the family, however best practice is for information about the family to be passed on with their consent. - Particular prescribed entities under section 159M of the Child Protection Act 1999, which include the department, employees of licensed out of home care services, corrective services, education, housing, health (including the Mater Misericordia Health Service Brisbane) and police may also refer a child or family to a service provider, including an IFS service with or without the family's consent.
+Again, it is recognised that families are more likely to engage with the service and receive the support they need if the consent of the family is gained.

-These referrals can be made with or without the family's consent.
-These referrals should be made through the Stronger Families Referral to Support Service website at https://secure.communities.qld.gov.au/cbir#

-Professionals and organisation referrals
+Referrals can be made with or without the family's consent and should be made through the Stronger Families Referral to Support Service website at: http://familychildconnect.org.au/Professionals and organisation referrals

-Any other professionals and organisation other than those listed as particular prescribed entities that identify vulnerable families who meet the referral criteria may, with the family's consent, refer the family to an IFS service.
+• Any other professionals and organisation other than those listed as particular prescribed entities that identify vulnerable families who meet the referral criteria may, with the family's consent, refer the family to an IFS service.